garrandall/popular-music-data/tracks/can-t-stop-after-7.md

 With you

-I never knew love could be so sweet, mmm...
+I never knew love could be so sweet, mmm
 It never made a difference to me, mmm, well well...
 But ever since the day that you appeared
 I'm telling you made the difference